carlesOA/RoboticaUVic-PR-week4/README.md

    > Use the function [precision_recall_curve](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.precision_recall_curve.html#sklearn-metrics-precision-recall-curve) found in sklearn.metrics.

-- **Q9** Now load the remaining classifier scores of our robot waiter's vision system, and compute a [confusion matrix](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.confusion_matrix.html#sklearn-metrics-confusion-matrix) (take a look [here](https://en.wikipedia.org/wiki/Confusion_matrix) for a definition).
+- **Q9** Now load all the classifier scores of our robot waiter's vision system, and compute a [confusion matrix](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.confusion_matrix.html#sklearn-metrics-confusion-matrix) (take a look [here](https://en.wikipedia.org/wiki/Confusion_matrix) for a definition).
 Describe what you can observe in the matrix.

 ## Extra